Find us on

 Board of Directors

 Carla Benka was preservation planner for the town of Brookline for 15 years and served as PTO co-president of the Heath School.
-She has been a Town Meeting Member since 2002 and has served on the Town Advisory (Finance) Committee for 13 years.
-Carla is a member of the grants committee of the Panwy Foundation and is an ad hoc member of the Steps to Success Advisory Committee as well community representative to the Brookline High School Site Council.
+She has been a Town Meeting Member since 2002, has served on the Town Advisory (Finance) Committee for 18 years, is the Advisory Committee representative to the Town's Zoning By-law Committee, recently served as the Committee's representative to the Solar Roof Study Committee, and is a member of the Town's Naming Committee.
+Carla is Secretary of the Brookline Neighborhood Alliance, Secretary of the Friends of Preservation, a Steering Committee member of the Chestnut Hill Neighborhood Association and a Trustee of the Panwy Foundation.

 Andrew Bernstein is the CEO and co-founder of Kearsarge Energy.
 He has extensive experience in project finance and has consulted on energy development.
 Andrew has over 25 years experience managing a broad range of organizations and divisions including Cymfony Inc., HotHouse Venture Partners, Articulate Systems, and the international division of the Stride Rite Corporation.
 Andrew lives in Brookline and currently serves on several boards of both for-profit and non-profit organizations.